Back to website: www.pluvo.com

 // GraphQL request url

-const graphqlUrl = 'https://[organisation-name].pluvo.co/graphql/';
+const graphqlUrl = 'https://[organisation-name].pluvo.com/graphql/';

 // GraphQL query to get user